nicolai86/scaleway-terraform-demo/README.md

-# scaleway introducing /w terraform
+# scaleway introduction /w terraform

-terraform is a cloud provider agnostic infrastructure automation tool which, as of version v0.7.0, gained support for Scaleway.
+terraform is a cloud provider agnostic infrastructure automation tool which, as of v0.7.0, gained support for [Scaleway](https://scaleway.com).

-In this blog post I'll use the new provider to showcase terraforms new capabilities.
-Specifically, we'll setup a sample web API, which checks if go 1.7 is out yet.
+In this blog post I'll showcase terraforms new capabilities.
+Specifically, I'll setup a sample web API, which checks if go 1.7 is out yet.
-The setup will contain the following:
+This will be the setup:

 - a consul cluster
 - a nomad cluster